Aaron-TheCreator/web-sprint-challenge-advanced-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. Explain how to build stateful class components.
+    Class components require that state is first declared , then a React hook isused to set state's initial value and setState when state is updated.

 2. Describe the different phases of the component lifecycle.

 3. Demonstrate an understanding of class component lifecycle methods.

 4. Define stateful logic.
+    Stateful logic is the code that corresponds to render current and update state

-5. Describe how to test a React component with React Testing Library.
+5. Describe how to test a React component with React Testing Library. test() method is called, nested render() method is called to render component, variables are declared with values set to DOM elements, assertions test variables existence, value, negative tests, etc

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions